Crook (film)

-Crook: It's Good to be Bad is a 2010 Indian Hindi-language action thriller film directed by Mohit Suri and produced by Mukesh Bhatt.
-The film stars Emraan Hashmi, Neha Sharma and Arjan Bajwa in the lead.
+Crook: It's Good to be Bad is a 2010 Indian Hindi-language action drama film written and directed by Mohit Suri and produced by Mukesh Bhatt.
+The film stars Emraan Hashmi, Neha Sharma, Shella Alan and Arjan Bajwa in the lead roles.
 It was released on 8 October 2010.
-Mostly shot in Australia and South Africa, the film is based on the controversy regarding the allegedly racial attacks on Indian students in Australia between 2007 and 2010.
+The film was shot in Australia and South Africa, and is heavily based on the controversy regarding the alleged racial attacks on Indian students in Australia between 2007 and 2010.